How to Open An Estate When a Child is Missing

 When someone has a Will they name the person in charge of their estate.
 In Pennsylvania, that person is the Executor.
 When there is no Will, the Register of Will instead appoints a person named the Administrator.

 Because your mother had no Will and was not married, the relevant Pennsylvania Statute allows the Register to appoint as Administrator one of her children.
 Commonly, the children will agree on one person to serve.
 Those who don’t serve sign a document known as a “Renunciation.”
 This Renunciation is the evidence the Register needs as proof that the children agree on who is to serve.

 In your case, one of those brothers is not available to sign the renunciation.
-Because your brother has just as much right to serve as Administrator as you do, the Register will require that you prove that he is truly unavailable.
-As you can imagine, the Register sometimes has people who simply lie about a sibling’s whereabouts in order to gain control over the estate, so the Register cannot simply take you word that your sibling is unavailable.
+Because your brother has just as much right to serve as Administrator as you do, the Register will require that you prove that he is genuinely unavailable.
+As you can imagine, the Register sometimes has people who just lie about a sibling’s whereabouts to gain control over the estate.
+So, the Register cannot just take your word that your sibling is unavailable.

-If you have questions about Probate in Lehigh County, feel free to contact our office for a free consultation with one of our Pennsylvania estate administration lawyers.
+If you have further questions about Leigh County Probate or Leigh County Estate Administration, or any other questions about The Probate Process, feel free to contact our office for a free consultation.

 Wills, Trusts, Probate, and Estate Litigation It’s All We Do!